alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Interface Frequency Group: 0.250;0.750 Hz
 - Displacement Response Frequency Group: 0.125;0.250 Hz

 The key point of this record is that it shows both a large displacement response and clear interface work exchange.
 In the J panel, the Displacement Response Frequency Group is not randomly scattered.
 It is concentrated in a low-frequency sequence and forms a readable relationship with the Effective Isolation Frequency family.
-Therefore, RSN802M is a representative case of power-potential entering the interface and manifesting as large displacement.
+Therefore, RSN802M is a representative case of power entering the interface and manifesting as large displacement.

 ### RSN8130M: Medium-Displacement Spectrally Matched Case